-The first time Evelyn Brooks had laid their eyes on James Mikels was at a café.
+The first time Evelyn Brooks had lain their eyes on James Mikels was at a café.
 It was fall; the leaves were popping off their stems with delightful sepia hues catching the attention.
 Autumn is Evelyn's favorite season, although their constant bickering near the beginning of December—"I just want to go outside once without my nose turning into Rudolph!"—could beg to differ.
-Despite this, they still enjoy everything the period could offer, including the frequent trips to restaurants and cafés.
+Despite this, they still enjoy everything the season offers, including the frequent trips to restaurants and cafés.

 Evelyn likes the ambience featured in buildings like these—the warm wrap of comfort, the stomach growling scent of delicacies, and the positive ruse of eavesdrop.